theafriyie/smart-pharmaceutical-storage-monitoring-system/system_diagrams/README.md

 # System Diagrams

-This folder contains architecture diagrams, block diagrams, and system design illustrations for the project.
+This folder contains the diagrams used to explain the design and architecture of the system.

+These may include:
+- system architecture diagram
+- context diagram
+- data flow diagram
+- use case diagram
+- circuit diagram
+- implementation layout
+- app interaction flow